ctschroeder/tutorials/antconc-programming-historian.md

 Good news - there is a way to get this information, and it's available from the Collocates tab.
 Click that, and AntConc will tell you it needs to create a word list.
 Hit OK; it will do it automatically.

-*Dr. S note:* click "Collocates" tab; then click "Start."
-Be sure you see a search term
+*Dr. S note:* The alert about creating a word list doesn't always appear immediately; click "Collocates" tab.
+Be sure you have entered a search term.
+Then click "Start" and you will get the alert to create a word list.
+Click OK.

 > NOTE: You will only get this notice when you haven't created a word list yet.
-{% include figure.html filename="wordlistwarning.png" caption="Word list warning" %}

 Try generating collocates for she.

+*Dr. S note:* depending on the version or whether you're using Mac or PC, the results may or may not be sorted.
+Read through the next four paragraphs in full before playing around with the "sort" feature.
+The "sort" menu is on the bottom of the panel; you will see a menu you can toggle to "sort by freq", "sort by stat", etc.

 The unsorted results will seem to start with function words (words that build phrases) then go down to content words (words that build meaning)– these small boring words are [the most frequent words in English][55], which are largely phrase builders.
-Later versions of AntConc often include the search term as the first hit, presumably because the search term you are looking for shows up in the text and we are looking for words which are likely to appear with this word.
+Some versions of AntConc often include the search term as the first hit, presumably because the search term you are looking for shows up in the text and we are looking for words which are likely to appear with this word.

 Some people might want to remove these small words by using a stopword list; this is a common step in topic modelling.
 Personally I don't encourage this practice because addressing highly-frequent words is where computers shine!
 As readers we tend not to notice them very much.
 Computers, especially software like Antconc, can show us where these words do and do not appear and that can be quite interesting, especially in very large collections of text - as explored earlier in the tutorial, with *the*, *a*, *she* and *he*.

 Additionally you may have a single letter 's' appear, quite high as well - that represents the possessive *'s* (the apostrophe won't be counted), but AntConc considers that s indicative of another word.
 Another example of this is *'t* appearing with *do*, as they contract as *don't*.
 Because these so commonly appear together, this makes them highly likely collocates.

-*Dr. S note:* If your list is sorted by "Stat" (statistics), then the higher the number, the more connected those two words are.
+**Dr. S note:** If your list is sorted by "Stat" (statistics), then the higher the number, the more connected those two words are.
 The formula takes into account how often they appear together.
 Change the way the list is sorted (by Frequency, for example).
 Note how the list changes.
-The words with the highest "Stat" number always or almost always appear with your search term, and rarely appear anywhere else in the corpus.
+The words with the highest "Stat" number always or almost always appear with your search term, and less frequently appear anywhere else in the corpus.

 What happens if you change the "Minimum Collocate Frequency" to a higher number?
 Try changing it to "3" and click "Start."
 Now your list of collocations only includes words that appear at least 3 times in the corpus.*

 **Task:**
 Generate collocates for m?n and wom?n.
 Now sort them by frequency to 1L.
 This tells us about what makes a man or woman 'movie-worthy':
-– women have to be 'beautiful' or 'pregnant' or 'sophisticated'
-– men have to be somehow outside the norm – 'holy' or 'black' or 'old'
+– what words are associated with women?
+– what words are associated with men?
+– can you draw any conclusions?

 This is not necessarily telling us about the movies but about the way those movies are written about in reviews, and can lead us to ask more nuanced questions, like "How are women in romantic comedies described in reviews written by men compared to those written by women?"

+**Dr. S note:** the results will vary depending on the parameters of your query:  sort, minimum collocation frequency, 1L/1R vs 2L/2R vs 3L/3R etc.

 ### Comparing corpora
 One of the most powerful types of analysis is comparing your corpus to a larger reference corpus.